• Home

 Welcome!

 I am a researcher affiliated with the Laurier Institute for the Study of Public Opinion and Policy (LISPOP).
-Broadly speaking, I am interested in processes of violence, rights and justice involving marginalized and Indigenous peoples across spatial and temporal boundaries.
+Broadly speaking, I am interested in transitional justice, human rights, and atrocity crimes involving marginalized and Indigenous peoples across spatial and temporal boundaries.

 In addition to LISPOP, I am affiliated with the Centre for Research on Security Practices at Wilfrid Laurier University.
 Prior to my current positions, I was a Social Sciences and Humanities Research Council (SSHRC) Postdoctoral Fellow at the Centre for Transitional Justice and Post-Conflict Reconstruction, and the Department of Political Science at Western University.
 I completed my SSHRC-funded Ph.D. in Political Science at the University of Calgary, an MA in Political Science at Wilfrid Laurier University, and an Honours BA in History and International Studies at the University of Waterloo.